Monkeypox is a rare viral infection mainly spread by wild animals. It is generally very rare in Europe.

 FAQs

-What is Monkeypox?
+What is mPOX?

-What are the symptoms of monkeypox?
+What are the symptoms of mPOX?

-Monkeypox can cause a range of signs and symptoms.
+mPOX can cause a range of signs and symptoms.
 While some people have less severe symptoms, others may develop more serious illness and need care in a health facility.
 Those typically at higher risk include people who are pregnant, children and persons that are immunocompromised.

-The most common symptoms of monkeypox identified during the 2022 outbreak include fever, headache, muscle aches, back pain, low energy and swollen lymph nodes, followed or accompanied by the development of a rash which may last for two to three weeks.
+The most common symptoms of mPOX identified during the 2022 outbreak include fever, headache, muscle aches, back pain, low energy and swollen lymph nodes, followed or accompanied by the development of a rash which may last for two to three weeks.
 The rash can affect the face, palms of the hands, soles of the feet, groin, genital and/or anal regions.
 It may also be found in the mouth, throat, anus or vagina, or on the eyes.
 The number of sores can range from one to several thousand.
 Sores on the skin begin flat, then fill with liquid before they crust over, dry up and fall off, with a fresh layer of skin forming underneath.

 There are ongoing studies to keep track of and better understand symptoms during this new outbreak, including what parts of the body can be affected and how long symptoms may last.